yunielrc/ydf/README.md

 These instructions are shell scripts that are executed by bash.

 - Package manager instructions: `@flatpak`, `@snap`.
-These instrucions are plain text files, the file can have inside one line with the package name or a list of packages names that are going to be installed.
-The file can be empty, in this case the package name (`package1`) is going to be used.
+These instrucions are plain text files, the file can have inside one or some package names that are going to be installed.
+The file can be empty, in this case the package `package1` is going to be installed.

 - Directory instructions: `homeln`, `homelnr`, `homecp`, `rootcp`, `homecat`, `rootcat`, `homecps`, `rootcps`, `homecats`, `rootcats`.